 - Ethical hackers can employ other strategies like sniffing networks, bypassing and cracking wireless encryption, and hijacking web servers and web applications

 An ethical hacker strives to replicate the working of a black hat hacker by analyzing the defense protocols and social-engineering aspects of an organization.
 His job is to make sure the organization reacts to these situations well enough if they are already not doing so.
+Go through our Ethical Hacking Course to explore more about ethical hacking.
+This course will teach you the most current hacking techniques, tools and methods that hackers use.

 Ethical Hacker Skill Set